scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 [Bloop](https://github.com/scalacenter/bloop) is a *build-tool-agnostic* compilation server with a focus on developer productivity that I developed at the Scala Center together with [Martin Duhem](https://github.com/Duhemm).
-Bloop is a compilation server that integrates with sbt and gives you about ~20-25% faster compilation times than sbt.
+It is a compilation server that integrates with sbt and gives you about ~20-25% faster compilation times than sbt.

-Bloop is a small codebase with ~10000 lines of Scala code.

-It has three main submodules:
+At around ~10000 lines of Scala code, it has three main submodules:

 1. `jsonConfig`: the module that defines the JSON schema of the configuration files.
 1. `backend`: the module that defines the compiler-specific data structures and integrations.